TL;DR

 Here's where to find the best vegan and vegan-friendly coffee shops in Minneapolis in 2026.

-☕ 100% Vegan Coffee & Cafes
+100% Vegan Coffee Shops

 What to order:

-- Any latte with oat milk
+- Specialty espresso with oat milk

 2. Reverie Cafe + Bar — Powderhorn

-Address: 1517 E 35th St, Minneapolis | Price: $$
+Address: 1517 E 35th St, Minneapolis | Price: $$ Best for: Seasonal lattes, brunch + coffee, date mornings

 Reverie Cafe + Bar is the most visually stunning cafe on this list.
 The muraled walls, natural light, and rotating seasonal drink menu make it a destination as much as a coffee shop.